 Ohio follows what is known as the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), which sets standards for when a state may and may not decide a child relocation action crossing state boundaries.
 In Ohio, information about the UCCJEA is found in ORC 3127.15.
 The state has the jurisdiction to make the initial determination in a child custody proceeding and determine which state’s family court will handle jurisdiction and enforcement of custody.

 Do I Need A Lawyer in a Child Relocation Case?

 Judges are given significant discretion when deciding what will be in a child’s best interests.
 For this reason, it is critical to have the representation of an attorney who knows the laws concerning child custody and relocation and how the courts operate.

 When you hire a Slater & Zurz LLP lawyer as your family law attorney, they will thoroughly evaluate your situation and that of your child’s other parent.
 They will then formulate arguments to support your position on the proposed relocation.
-If you are the parent who is not relocating, your attorney may conduct an investigation into the potential benefits or drawbacks to the proposed move to further support your position.
+If you are the parent who is not relocating, your attorney may investigate the potential benefits or drawbacks to the proposed move to further support your position.